alex3robertson-psycdalex/Alex-D-Cypher/README.md

 hooked to a moniter

-with math my abyss
+math as my own abyss

 fuck up the profiter

-like calvin i piss
+like calvin on them i piss

 day 2

-new day new flow

 security blanket